Ann Richards

 Dorothy Ann Richards (née Willis; September 1, 1933 – September 13, 2006) was an American politician who served as the 45th governor of Texas from 1991 to 1995.
 A Democrat, she first came to national attention as the Texas State Treasurer, when she gave the keynote address at the 1988 Democratic National Convention.
 Richards was the second female governor of Texas (the first being Miriam A. Ferguson), and was frequently noted in the media for her outspoken feminism and her one-liners.

 Born in McLennan County, Texas, Richards became a schoolteacher after graduating from Baylor University.
 She won election to the Travis County Commissioners' Court in 1976, and took office as Texas State Treasurer in 1983.
 She delivered a nominating speech for Walter Mondale at the 1984 Democratic National Convention, and the keynote address at the 1988 Democratic National Convention.

 Richards won the 1990 Texas gubernatorial election, defeating Texas Attorney General Jim Mattox in a Democratic primary run-off election and businessman Clayton Williams in the general election.
 She was defeated in the 1994 Texas gubernatorial election by George W. Bush.
 She remained active in public life until her death in 2006.
+As of 2026, she is the most recent Democrat to serve as Texas governor.

 Early life

 Richards was born in Lakeview (now part of Lacy Lakeview), in McLennan County, Texas, the only child of Robert Cecil Willis and Mildred Iona "Ona" Warren.
 Robert Cecil Willis was a pharmaceutical salesman who served in World War II and Mildred Iona Warren was a homemaker.
 Both of Richards' parents were Texas natives.
 Richards grew up in Waco, and the family briefly lived in San Diego, before moving back to Texas at the start of Richards's high school years.
 At this time, she dropped her first name and went by her middle name.
 She participated in Girls State, a mock-government assembly.
-She also was the Texas delegate in Washington, D.C. at the Girls Nation event, where she found her passion for politics.
+She also was the Texas delegate at the Girls Nation event in Washington, D.C., where she found her passion for politics.
 She graduated from Waco High School in 1950.
 She attended Baylor University on a debate team scholarship, and earned a bachelor's degree.

 After marrying her high school sweetheart David "Dave" Richards, she moved to Austin, where she earned a teaching certificate from the University of Texas.
+Richards taught social studies and history at Fulmore Junior High School (re-named Lively Middle School) in Austin from 1955 to 1956 while her husband attended law school.
+They briefly moved to Washington, D.C. and Dallas before returning to Austin in 1969.
+She became involved in politics and campaigned for Texas liberals and progressives, such as Henry B. Gonzalez, Ralph Yarborough, and future U.S. District Judge Sarah T. Hughes.

 David and Ann Richards had four children: Cecile, Daniel, Clarke, and Ellen.
 Her first cousin once removed was the art historian Gary Tinterow.
-Cecile was born on July 15, 1957.
-She is the former president of Planned Parenthood (2006–2018).
-Cecile died of glioblastoma, an aggressive type of brain cancer that is incurable and has a survival rate of 12 to 18 months, on January 20, 2025.

-Richards taught social studies and history at Fulmore Junior High School (re-named Lively Middle School) in Austin from 1955 to 1956.
-She campaigned for Texas liberals and progressives, such as Henry B. Gonzalez, Ralph Yarborough, and future U.S. District Judge Sarah T. Hughes.